 We know that authentic engagement plays a large part in creating meaningful connections to your audience on social media.
 But here's the thing: a lot of us get authenticity confused with vulnerability.

 What does it mean to be authentic?
 Authenticity is the act of representing one's true nature or beliefs.
 Simply put, authenticity is about being genuine.
 It's about honest connection and being yourself.
-I believe you should be 100% authentic with your audience, because nowadays people can smell fakers on social from mile away.
+I believe you should be 100% authentic with your audience because nowadays people can smell fakers on social from a mile away.
 And this authenticity can be super simple.
 If you truly love yoga and practice six days a week, posting about your yoga practice should come effortlessly to you!
 But if you're only a wannabe yogi, and the truth is you spend most of your free time on the couch watching Scandal, you might want to reconsider what you share with your audience.
-Stay true to you, your brand values, and the activities you are passionate about, and authenticity should come naturally to you.
+Stay true to yourself, your brand values, and the activities you are passionate about, and authenticity should come naturally to you.

 Vulnerability is quite different.
 Being vulnerable means you are making yourself open to moral attack and criticism.
 It means you are making yourself susceptible to being hurt by others, often by sharing something triggering or intimate.
 Vulnerability is about going deep, and sharing the "secrets" we often keep from our friends and families because we were too scared to expose them in the past.